What is IPUMS USA?

 Within households, individuals are generally sequenced according to their household relationship codes (see the variable RELATE for more detailed information).
 Household heads (or householders after 1970) appear first.
 They are ordinarily followed by a spouse (if any), children (in descending age order), other relatives, and non-relatives.
 In the pre-1960 census years there are a few exceptions to this sequence, since the original order of enumeration is preserved and not all enumerators followed the prescribed sequence.

-In general, the variables in the IPUMS are coded into numeric categories, but there are several exceptions.
+In general, the variables in IPUMS USA are coded into numeric categories, but there are several exceptions.
 The following variables contain alphabetic characters:

 To obtain representative statistics, users have two basic options: they can either apply sample weights or select a representative unweighted subsample of the data.